SmoDav/mpesa/README.md

 ## Migration from previous versions

 v3 of this API uses the new M-Pesa API thus it might break some parts of the code in the previous versions.
+Checkout the 2.0 Branch for the older version.

 ### Laravel